 Like the very best in literature, her column opened doors to places I thought that only I had seen.
 Reading her words each week, it became okay to not always feel okay.
 Her self deprecating one-liners snuck up on you until you couldn’t help but smile.

-But when I got my copy home last week, and opened the Life and Arts section, the room went dark.
+But when I got my copy home last week, and opened the Middle East edition of the Life and Arts section, the room went dark.
 For inside it said that Susie Boyt was packing up her FT pen.
 No longer would she grace the salmon pages.
 I would have to make do with her colleagues.
 Sure I liked their work.
 Of course I did.
 It just, well it wasn’t the same.

 Fanhood is a fabulous thing.
 Projection of the most flattering kind.
 It’s easy to read the work of a person you have never met and think that you are truly privy to their life.